Africa-Google-Cloud-Platformers/Introduction/README.md

-# 🇬🇭 Google Cloud Ghana – A Community for African Innovators
+# Africa Google Cloud Platformers – A Community for African Innovators

-Welcome to **Google Cloud Ghana** – a homegrown open source initiative with a bold vision:
+Welcome to **Africa Google Cloud Platformers** – a homegrown open source initiative with a bold vision:
 To **empower developers, students, startups, and cloud enthusiasts across Africa** by building a strong, resourceful, and collaborative Google Cloud community starting right here in **Ghana**.

 ## 🌍 Why Google Cloud, Why Now?